 This Potato, Leek, and Kale Soup is the perfect creamy comfort food to warm you up on a cold, blustery day.

-Golden potatoes: Gold potatoes have a lot more flavor and a creamier texture than some other types of potatoes.
-Their skin is pretty tender as well, so I don’t bother peeling these.
+- Gold or red potatoes: Gold and red potatoes have better flavor and a creamier texture than baking potatoes.
+Their skin is pretty tender as well, so I don’t bother peeling these types of potatoes.
 The skins get pureed into the soup anyway, so it’s also easier.

-Kale: I usually buy kale pre-chopped, but you can chop it yourself too.
-If I chop it myself, I usually got with a fine chop so that the kale cooks and wilts faster.
+- Kale: I usually buy kale pre-chopped, but you can chop it yourself too.
+If you chop it yourself, go with a fine chop so that the kale cooks and wilts faster.

 First, you’ll cook the bacon until super crispy (so it can be crumbled later) in a large stockpot and save about 2 tbsp. of bacon fat to saute the vegetables: onions, leeks, garlic, and potatoes.